NibiruChain/py-sdk/docs-md/query_clients/util.md

 `dict_keys_from_camel_to_snake(d)`
-:   Transform all keys from the dictionnary from camelcase to snake case.
+:   Transform all keys from the dictionary from camelcase to snake case.

     Args:
         d (dict): The dictionary to transform